Travelling to Scotland from Ireland by ferry is a popular choice

 Travelling by ferry from the major ports of Belfast and Larne to Cairnryan or Troon in the southwest of Scotland is a popular option for visitors from Ireland.
 The ferries on these routes are modern and well-equipped and sail several times daily.
 Crossing times are between 1 and 2 hours, depending on the route and service.

 There are regular flights from Dublin, Donegal, Cork, Knock and Shannon to Glasgow, Edinburgh, Aberdeen and Prestwick Airports.
-You can search for flights on comparison sites such as SkyScanner, Travel Supermarket and Cheapflights.
+You can search for flights on comparison sites such as SkyScanner, Travel Supermarket, Cheapflights and GoEuro.